-42. Expected accomplishments are intended to reflect the consequence of the activities to be undertaken and products and services to be delivered by the Secretariat within a two-year period.
-Expected accomplishments show benefits to end-users, and it is therefore incumbent upon programme managers to pay particular attention to the many categories of targeted beneficiaries.
+43. Expected accomplishments are intended to reflect the consequence of the activities to be undertaken and the products and services to be delivered by the Secretariat within a two-year period, which will lead to the fulfilment of a certain objective.
+Expected accomplishments show benefits to end users, expressed as a quantitative or qualitative standard, value or rate, and it is therefore incumbent upon programme managers to pay particular attention to the many categories of targeted beneficiaries.
 Expected accomplishments, when they occur, contribute to the fulfilment of the objective.
 In other words, in terms of the hierarchy of programme design, expected accomplishments appear at a lower level than the objective.

-43. While the attainment of some expected accomplishments of the Secretariat cannot be attributed exclusively to the Secretariat owing to the many stakeholders concerned, it is nevertheless plausible to claim that the activities undertaken and the outputs and services delivered by the Secretariat - when properly designed and effectively implemented - contribute to those results.
-This claim can be further justified by the fact that programme managers, at the budget preparation stage, are required to determine the nature and scope of outputs and select those that would most effectively contribute to the expected accomplishments that are reflected in the biennial programme plan.
+44. While the attainment of expected accomplishments of the Secretariat cannot be attributed exclusively to the Secretariat, as other stakeholders also contribute to the expected accomplishments, it is nevertheless plausible to claim that the activities undertaken and the outputs and services delivered by the Secretariat - when properly designed and effectively implemented - contribute to those results.
+This claim can be further justified by the fact that programme managers, at the budget preparation stage, are required to determine the nature and scope of outputs within their respective mandates that would most effectively contribute to the expected accomplishments that are reflected in the biennial programme plan.